astronomer/docs/learn/airflow-importing-custom-hooks-operators.md

 ## Create a custom operator

+A custom operator is a Python class which can be imported into your DAG file.
+Like regular operators, instantiating a custom operator will create an Airflow task.

 At a minimum, a custom operator must:

 - Inherit from the `BaseOperator` or any other existing operator.
-- Define a `Constructor` method which runs when the DAG is parsed.
+- Define a `.__init__()` method which runs when the DAG is parsed.
-- Define an `.execute` method which runs when a task uses this operator.
+- Define an `.execute()` method which runs when a task uses this operator.

 The following is an example of a custom operator called `MyOperator`: